 Rules by application name

-The Application classification feature allows the Citrix SD-WAN appliance to parse incoming traffic and classify them as belonging to a particular application or application family.
+The application classification feature allows the Citrix SD-WAN appliance to parse incoming traffic and classify it as belonging to a particular application or application family.
 This classification allows us to enhance the QoS of individual application or application families by creating and applying application rules.

-You can filter traffic flows based on application, application family, or application object match-types and apply application rules to them.
-The application rules are similar to Internet Protocol (IP) rules.
+You can filter traffic flows based on application, application family, or application object match-types and then apply application QoS rules to them.
+Rules are filters that define applications and assign them to a traffic class.
+The application rules are similar to Internet Protocol (IP) rules, but take precedence.
 For information on IP rules see, Rules by IP Address and Port Number.

-For every application rule, you can specify the mode of transmission.
+For every application rule, you can specify the mode of transmission for traffic matching that rule.
 The following are the available transmit modes:

 - Load Balance Path: Application traffic for the flow is balanced across multiple paths.
 Traffic is sent through the best path until that path is used.
 The remaining packets are sent through the next best path.